Lee Schipper Memorial Scholarship for Sustainable Transport and Energy Efficiency

 The Scholarship aims to expand contributions to sustainable transport and energy efficiency research and policy dialogue.
 It prioritizes “iconoclastic” contributions that have clear, transformative outputs and contribute to measurable changes.
 Proposals relating to different aspects of policy dialogue are welcome, including data collection and quality, diagnosis through data analysis (qualitative and quantitative), policy analysis and evaluation, and interdisciplinary and international comparative analysis.

-The scholarship is open to young researchers, defined as someone with five or fewer years of experience since their last academic degree (Master’s or Ph.D.) and who has not yet turned 36 years by the expression of interest submission deadline (born after April 15, 1988[1]).
-There are no geographic restrictions on scholarship applicants, so young researchers and students of all national origins and fields are eligible to apply.
+The scholarship is open to young researchers, and there are no geographic restrictions on scholarship applicants, so young researchers and students of all national origins and fields are eligible to apply.
 While applications should be submitted in English, research may be completed in other languages to enhance its impact.
-Applications will be evaluated based on the following criteria:

 The African Scholarship supports a young researcher from the African continent currently living and working in Africa.
-In addition to the global selection criteria above, applicants to the African Scholarship should also:
+In addition to the global selection criteria.

 Contact